Understanding Why: How Drunk Driving is Bad

 Statistical Evidence: How Drunk Driving is Bad for Society

 The numbers paint a stark picture of how bad is drunk driving for our communities.
 According to the National Highway Traffic Safety Administration (NHTSA), drunk driving accounts for approximately 28% of all traffic fatalities in the United States.
-This translates to nearly 11,000 deaths annually, meaning someone dies from drunk driving every 50 minutes.
+This has been reported to result in thousands of deaths each year, highlighting the significant risks associated with impaired driving.

 The Centers for Disease Control and Prevention (CDC) reports that drunk driving causes over 230,000 injuries each year.
-These statistics represent real people – parents, children, friends, and community members whose lives are forever altered by preventable accidents.
-The Federal Bureau of Investigation (FBI) data shows the economic impact exceeds $44 billion annually in medical costs, property damage, and lost productivity.
+These statistics represent real people – parents, children, friends, and community members whose lives may be significantly altered by preventable accidents.
+The Federal data has reported substantial nationwide economic costs related to medical care, property damage, and lost productivity.

 Geographic Impact Distribution